-Rebekah Gilbertson was trained as a painter and began her film career in 2001, when she received a fellowship from the National Endowment for Science, Technology and the Arts.
-With a Sir John Terry Memorial Scholarship, she completed an MA in film production at the National Film and Television School, where her work received several awards.
-Her first feature, The Edge of Love, was released in 2008, and her second, Patagonia, in 2011.
-The latest among her honours was a Talkback Thames New Talent Award.
-She is a member of the board of The Film Agency Wales and sits on the Producer Advisory Board for the National Film and Television School.
+Rebekah Gilbertson is the Founder of Rainy Day Films.
+Rebekah trained as a painter.
+In 1997, she published Handlines, a book endorsed by the Red Cross and received Country Life’s Millennium award.
+She began her film career with a Forum for the Future Mackintosh Scholarship in 1998, followed, in 2001, by a National Endowment for Science, Technology and the Arts Fellowship.
+In 2004, with a Sir John Terry Memorial Scholarship, she completed her MA in Film Production at the National Film and Television School, where her work received several awards.
+This same year, Rebekah was one of Screen International’s Stars of Tomorrow.
+In 2008, Rebekah was honoured with a Women in Film TalkbackThames New Talent Award and featured in Tatler’s New Brit Talent list.
+In 2009, Rebekah completed the Inside Pictures programme.
+Her first feature, The Edge of Love, was released in 2008, followed by Patagonia (2011) and Another Me (2014).
+She was a member of the Ffilm Cymru Wales board from 2009 until 2015, and sits on the Producer Advisory Board for the National Film and Television School.